demensky/demensky.com/index.md

 ---
-language: ru
+language: en-US
 ---

-В веб-разработке с 2013 года.

-## Ключевые технологии, с которыми я работаю:
+In web development since 2013.

+## Key technologies I work with:

-- [Angular][angular] (с 2016 года).
+- [Angular][angular] (since 2016).
-- [RxJS][rxjs] (с 2016 года).
+- [RxJS][rxjs] (since 2016).
-- [TypeScript][typescript] (c 2015 года).
+- [TypeScript][typescript] (since 2015).
-- [SCSS][scss] (c 2014 года).
+- [SCSS][scss] (since 2014).

-## Контакты:
+## Contacts:

-- Почта: [dmitry@demensky.com][demensky-email],
+- Email: [dmitry@demensky.com][demensky-email],
 - Telegram: [@demensky][demensky-telegram],
 - LinkedIn: [demensky][demensky-linkedin].

-## Опыт работы
+## Experience

 ### Room4

 **2019.12 – 2022.02.**

-Разработка расширений для Twitch, Админ страниц и веб-сайтов. Работа с JSON-RPC подобным протоколом поверх WebSocket. Использование монорепозитория и изоморфного кода.
+Development of extensions for Twitch, Admin pages and websites.
+Working with JSON-RPC like protocol over WebSocket.
+Using a mono-repository and isomorphic code.

-### Цитрус
+### Citrus

 **2018.10 — 2019.01.**

-Доработка интернет-магазина.
+Improvement of the online store.

 ### Synebo

 **2018.08 — 2018.09.**

-Админ панель в которой можно увидеть подробную статистику о предоставляемой услуге.
+Admin panel in which you can see detailed statistics about the service provided.

 ### [Andersen](https://www.andersenlab.com/)

 **2016.12 — 2018.07.**

-Разработка, на актуальной версии Angular, UI библиотеки компонентов и директив которые предназначались для использования разработчиками из смежных команд.

-Все компоненты разрабатывались с использованием стратегии `OnPush` и immutable данных. Активно использовались `<ng-template>` для кастомизации компонентов, что избавило от необходимости создавать похожие компоненты с одинаковым функционалом, но разным наполнением.
+Development, on the Angular framework, UI libraries of components and directives that were intended for use by developers from related teams.

+All components were developed using the `OnPush` strategy and immutable data.
+`<ng-template>` was actively used to customize components, which eliminated the need to create similar components with the same functionality, but different content.

 ### [HostingMaks](http://hostingmaks.com/)

 **2013.09 — 2016.11.**

-#### Unit тесты для серверного API
+#### Unit tests for server API

-Написание тестов для проверки серверного API. Впервые использовал [TypeScript][typescript] не для личных целей, это позволило избавиться от опечаток и уменьшить сеансы отладки.

-#### Админ панель для модуля платформы

-Страница встраиваемая через iframe в другие платформы. Она позволяла автоматизировать работу владельцев сайтов с социальными сетями. Впервые познакомился с [observables][knockout-observables] (не [rxjs][rxjs]).

-#### Вёрстка/доработка сайтов на готовой платформе
+Writing tests to test the server API.
+First time using [TypeScript][typescript] for non-personal purposes, it got rid of typos and reduced debugging sessions.

+#### Admin panel for platform module

+Page embedded through iframe in other platforms.
+It allowed to automate the work of site owners with social networks.
+First introduced to [observables][knockout-observables] (not [rxjs][rxjs]).

+#### Layout/improvement of sites on a ready-made platform

-Варианты платформ были: Dex Media (EasySiteWizard), CM4all и иногда просто статические сайты.
+The platform options were: Dex Media (EasySiteWizard), CM4all and sometimes just static sites.

 [typescript]: https://www.typescriptlang.org/
 [angular]: https://angular.io/